Glank/TSP/README.md

 <p></p><h2>
 <a name="4---download-the-git-repository" class="anchor" href="#4---download-the-git-repository"><span class="mini-icon mini-icon-link"></span></a>4)   Download the git repository:</h2>
 <br>In the terminal/command prompt, navigate to the folder where you wish to put the repository.
+<br>If you are using Eclipse, you should navigate into your workspace folder.
 <br>Then run the following command:
 <br><code>git clone <a href="https://github.com/Glank/TSP.git">https://github.com/Glank/TSP.git</a></code>
 <br>The current version in of the project will now be in [yourCurrentDirectory]/TSP